Why register with Search Associates?

 How do I become a fully registered candidate with Search Associates?

 In order to be considered for membership with Search Associates you will need to complete all of our pre-screening requirements before we can activate your profile in our database and extend you an invitation to a job fair: Once all below requirements are completed, your Associate will thoroughly review your file to see if you qualify to become a registered candidate.

 - Complete and submit your online application.
 This is the first step in becoming an active candidate with Search Associates.
 Once your application is fully completed, your Associate will review and contact you with further instructions.

 - Acceptance of Search Associates agreement with candidates.
 You will be asked to carefully read, sign and submit an agreement with Search Associates which will be provided during the application process.
 The agreement will also be available on your candidate dashboard once you create a log-in account.

 - Completion of Confidential Questions.
 You will be asked to complete a series of confidential questions that will only be seen by your Associate.
 The confidential questions will be provided during the application process and will also be available on your candidate dashboard page once you create a log-in account.

 - Online Confidential References.
 Search Associates requires a minimum of four online confidential references to be completed by your referees.
 Detailed information regarding these references will be found on your candidate dashboard page once you have successfully submitted your online application, and will also be provided by your Associate.

 - Send Registration Fee (Database User Fee).
-Your registration fee should be paid directly to your Associate (Exception: UK Office) and must be received before we can activate your profile.
+Your registration fee should be paid directly to your Associate (Exception: UK Office and Intern Candidates) and must be received before we can activate your profile.
 However, you will not be asked to pay your registration fee until we have notified you that we can accept you as a Search Associates candidate.